 About The Wrestlers

-In Lucha Libre, El Santo is the grand daddy of wrestling.
+In Lucha Libre, El Santo is the grand daddy of the masked wrestlers.
 In 1942 he won a match against 8 men and became a folk hero.
 He was the common man fighting for justice that many people could identify with.
 He appeared in movies and comic books too.

 In Mexican wrestling, you have the goodies versus the baddies.
-It’s a clear-cut universe that people understand.
+It’s a clear-cut universe that any wrestling fan can understand.

-I was told Lucha Libre is popular with the working classes.
-I can imagine it’s like the telenovelas that are so popular in Latin America.
+I was told Lucha Libre is popular with the working classes and an essential part of popular Mexican culture.
+In fact, wrestling shows are only second in popularity to soccer matches among Mexican sporting events.
+I can also imagine it’s like the telenovelas that are so popular in Latin America.
 In a confusing world, a bit of melodrama and clear cut heroes and villains provided entertaining escapism.

 Establishing Dynasties